Air France Flight 447: Significance of the accident

 In May 2011, Wil S. Hylton of The New York Times commented that the crash "was easy to bend into myth" because "no other passenger jet in modern history had disappeared so completely—without a Mayday call or a witness or even a trace on radar."
 Hylton explained that the A330 "was considered to be among the safest" of the passenger aircraft.
 Hylton added that when "Flight 447 seemed to disappear from the sky, it was tempting to deliver a tidy narrative about the hubris of building a self-flying aircraft, Icarus falling from the sky.
 Or maybe Flight 447 was the Titanic, an uncrashable ship at the bottom of the sea."
-Dr. Guy Gratton, an aviation expert from the Flight Safety Laboratory at Brunel University, said, "This is an air accident the likes of which we haven't seen before.
+Guy Gratton, an aviation expert from the Flight Safety Laboratory at Brunel University, said, "This is an air accident the likes of which we haven't seen before.
 Half the accident investigators in the Western world—and in Russia too—are waiting for these results.
 This has been the biggest investigation since Lockerbie.
 Put bluntly, big passenger planes do not just fall out of the sky."